Men yell at each other

 to understand the price of fish.

-Tess Liem’s writing has appeared in the Boston Review, Room Magazine, PRISM, Best Canadian Poetry 2018 and 2019, and elsewhere.
-Her debut collection, Obits., was nominated for the Lambda Literary Award in 2019 and won the Gerald Lampert Memorial Award for 2019.
-She lives in Montreal, Tiotia:ke—unceded Haudenosaunee and Mohawk territories.
+T. Liem’s writing has appeared in the Boston Review, Room Magazine, PRISM, Best Canadian Poetry 2018 and 2019, and elsewhere.
+Their debut collection, Obits., was nominated for the Lambda Literary Award in 2019 and won the Gerald Lampert Memorial Award for 2019.
+They live in Montreal, Tiotia:ke—unceded Haudenosaunee and Mohawk territories.